smartdevicelink/sdl_overview_guides/docs/Policies/Policy Fields/index.md

 This section defines a list of RPCs which will be granted to each application that has access to this functional group.
 Within each entry are several fields to fine-tune permissions by HMI level or individual parameter:

-#### hmi_levels

-A list of HMI levels from which this RPC can be sent by an application if given permissions for this functional group.
+* `hmi_levels` - A list of HMI levels from which this RPC can be sent by an application if given permissions for this functional group.

-#### parameters

-A list of parameters which can be sent in this RPC by an application if given permissions for this functional group.
-If an application sends a parameter that it does not have access to, it will be filtered out, and Core will process the message normally from there.
+* `parameters` - A list of parameters which can be sent in this RPC by an application if given permissions for this functional group.
 Primarily used for the purpose of controlling vehicle data permissions.
+    * If an application sends a parameter that it does not have access to, it will be filtered out, and Core will process the message normally from there.
-If omitted, all parameters will be allowed.
+    * If omitted, all parameters will be allowed.

 !!! note
 Prior to Core version 6.0.0, the `parameters` field was only implemented for vehicle data related RPCs.